samutamm/easemesh/docs/user-manual.md

 | RabbitMq Consumer | The mesh service's RabbitMQ consumer's metics such as rabbit exchange, consumer M1 rate, consumer P99 execution duration and so on.                                                                                                                                                                         |
 | Redis             | The mesh service's Redis client's metics such as redis P25 execution duration, redis M1 count, redis P99 execution duration and so on.                                                                                                                                                                      |
 | MD5 Dictionary    | The mesh service's JDBC statement's complete SQL sentences and MD5 values.                                                                                                                                                                                                                                  |
-#### Turn-on metrics reporting
+#### Turn on metrics reporting

 * EaseMesh also reports the mesh service's Metrics into the Kafka used by Tracing.
 So you can check out how to enable the output Kafka in the Tracing section.

-1. Finding the desired enable metrics type in `ObservabilityMetrics` structure.
-For example, turning on switch in `ObservabilityMetrics.request`  can report mesh service's HTTP request-related metrics.Modify example YAML below and apply it
+1. Choose the metrics type from options listed in  `ObservabilityMetrics` structure.
+For example, turning on switch in `ObservabilityMetrics.request`  can report mesh service's HTTP request-related metrics.
+Modify example YAML below and apply it

 ```yaml
 metrics: